momostarsky/imebra_git/docs/risks_requirements.rst

 .. _REQ_TCPIP_PROTOCOL:

-[REQ_TCPIP_PROTOCOL] Imebra must supply a basic TCP streaming class ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
+[REQ_TCPIP_PROTOCOL] Dicomhero must supply a basic TCP streaming class ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

 A basic TCP streaming class must be provided so that it can be used with DUL.